 In today’s learning landscape, there are many forms of learning.
-There are instructor-led courses, eLearning (electronic learning) and the recent concepts of mLearning (mobile learning) and learning reinforcement.

 How is reinforcement different than training?